 Now I walked a bit slower and so cut it much closer than I meant to.
 Luckily I was able to grab the last definite spot.
 I then grabbed myself a Tucson Weekly and sat in my usual chair in the green room.

 In the green room were a couple other young standup comedians, two of whom were playing catch with a couch pillow, and then after I moved that under my chair, one of the cushions of the couch one was sitting on.
-Which demonstrated another lesson:You can take man out of the jungle, but you can't stop men from acting like idiots.
-(Not that there's anything wrong with being a fool, as wasn't it Shakespeare who said 'Ignorance is nice'?)
+Which demonstrated another lesson:You can take man out of the jungle, but you can't make sour cream out of burnt yogurt and cat hairs.
+Unless you're on drugs.

 After their game got spoiled by some tragic news, there was a general shift in the green room, and I was able to chat with the man (a nice dude and a veteran of comedy having done it for nine years) who was hosting the Open Mic that night about what exactly the competition was.